equinor/design-system/README.md

 Would you like to contribute?
 Awesome! 👏

 We use a fork and pull-request workflow, so start with forking the repository on Github, then either open it in Gitpod or clone your fork locally.
+Checkout Github docs on [how to work with forks](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks)

 ### Use [Gitpod](https://www.gitpod.io/) and develop in the browser